Quadri Aruna: 2017 World Table Tennis Championships

 Aruna competed in the World Championships, seeded as number 30.
 He defeated Chilean player Gustavo Gómez (4-0).
-He was defeated in the second round by Danish player and number 34 seed, Jonathan Groth.
+Danish player and number 34 seed, Jonathan Groth, defeated him in the second round.

 2018 ITTF African-Cup

-Aruna competed in the 2018 ITTF African Cup, placing first in group 2, allowing him to qualify for the Quarter Finals.
-In the Quarter Finals, Aruna defeated Derek Abrefa (4-0).
+Aruna competed in the 2018 ITTF African Cup, placing first in group 2, allowing him to qualify for the Quarterfinals.
+In the Quarterfinals, Aruna defeated Derek Abrefa (4-0).
 In the Semi-Finals, he defeated Ahmed Saleh (4-1), allowing him to advance to the finals of the African Cup.

 The 2018 African Cup Finals featured two of the only African players within the top 50 of the ITTF World Rankings, 2015 and 2016 Champion Omar Assar against reigning 2017 Champion Aruna.
 Assar, seeking retribution for last year's defeat, played a very aggressive attacking game, winning the first two games with close scores (10-12 and 8-11).
 The third game entailed a dominant performance from Aruna, attacking Assar relentlessly (11-3).
-In the fourth game, Assar targeted Aruna's deep forehand forcing Aruna to play much more uncomfortably than in the previous games.
+In the fourth game, Assar targeted Aruna's deep forehand, forcing Aruna to play much more uncomfortably than in the previous games.
 However, Assar lost some points in an earnest attempt to end rallies early.
 Assar took the game (11-13).
 Aruna won the next two games (11-9 and 11–6), tying the two up 3-3.
 In the final game, Assar took an early lead of 3–7, following a few well-placed shots and missed attacks from Aruna.
 Aruna rallied back into an 8–10 deficit before losing the final point on a failed forehand loop (3-4).
 The loss placed Aruna Second in the 2018 African Cup.

-The crowd has been particularly invested in the match between these two rivals.
 The rivalry extends beyond the two world-class players into the feud for African Table Tennis supremacy between Egypt and Nigeria, having both produced some of the continent's strongest players over the last decade (Segun Toriola, Monday Merotohun, Olufunke Oshonaike, Dina Meshref, El-sayed Lashin, etc.).
 This emotion is highlighted in the match's aftermath as Assar celebrated to the cheers of his fans on the top of the table.

+2019 Nigeria Open Table Tennis Championship

+In 2019, Quadri Aruna won the Nigeria Open men's singles title.